silvandiepen/sil-pointer/README.md

 <any-element v-pointer />
 ```

-### Custom properties
+## About

-When the directive is added, it will give you back a `--x` and a `--y` which you can use for instance for a pointer or animated background.
+When the directive is added, it will give you back a `--x` and a `--y` which are the values of your pointer relative to the viewport.
+You can use for instance for a pointer or animated background.

-### Options
+## Options

 By default the directive will return you with the current x and why on the page.